SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 * The script must be committed to the blockchain.
 * The script must not be malleable in any way without invalidating the transaction.
 This restriction extends to all participants, including the UTXO owner.
-* We must be able to prove that the UTXO originator provides the script hash and no-one else.
+* We must be able to prove that the UTXO originator provides the script and no-one else.
 * The scripts and their redeeming inputs must be stored on the block chain.
 In particular, the input data must not be malleable.